-Lipozene is a weight loss supplement that is available over the counter.
+Lipozene is a weight loss pill for men that is available over the counter.
 Its manufacturers claim that these pills are a natural way to lose weight and cut body fat.

 Lipozene is made with Amorphophallus konjac extract, which is made from the roots of the Japanese Konjac plant.
 This extract is also referred to as glucomannan in English-language advertisements and scientific studies.
 These roots are incredibly high in fiber and have been used in Japanese cuisine for quite some time.
 Today, they are processed into a noodle-like shape and consumed by many in the West as a “diet” food.